SWAN: SGD with Normalization and Whitening Enables Stateless LLM Training: Related works

 \section{Related works}

-\paragraph{Towards Stateless Optimizers for LLM Training.} Adaptive optimizers generally rely on tracking internal state variables to perform weight updates, which can substantially increase memory consumption when training large models.
+\paragraph{Towards Stateless LLM Training.} Adaptive optimizers generally rely on tracking internal state variables to perform weight updates, which can substantially increase memory consumption when training large models.
 Several recent works have successfully managed to reduce the memory requirements associated with storing additional state variables for training LLMs.
 Muon \citep{jordan2024muon, bernstein2024old}, a newly proposed optimizer, has demonstrated strong acceleration and memory saving for LLM training by simplifying shampoo-like optimizers \citep{gupta2018shampoopreconditionedstochastictensor, anil2021scalablesecondorderoptimization, shi2023distributed, wang20244, vyas2024soap, peirson2022fishy, lin2024can} and requiring only the tracking of a first-moment estimate.
 SGD-Sal~\citep{xu2024no} only stores the first moment with a learning rate estimated at the beginning of training.
 Sign-based methods such as \citep{lion} have also demonstrated success on training transformer-based models by only tracking first moments.
 There are also several works that aim to enhance the memory efficiency of Adam by reducing the memory cost associated with second moments.
 Adam-mini~\citep{zhang2024adam} significantly reduces memory usage by storing only scalar values for each parameter block, while Adalayer~\citep{zhao2024deconstructingmakesgoodoptimizer} retains only the scalar average of the second moment for each layer.
 Alternatively,~PSGD~\citep{pooladzandi2024curvature, li2017preconditioned} focuses on exclusively tracking a pre-conditioner, eliminating the need to track a first moment estimate.
-Finally, ~\citep{zhu2024apollo} proposes an nearly stateless optimizer to train LLMs, which only requires tracking rank-1 first and second moments.
+Finally, ~\citep{zhu2024apollo} proposes a optimizer based on approximate gradient scaling to train LLMs, which requires tracking channel-wise or tensor-wise approximation to element-wise adaptive learning rates.
 However, all the aforementioned optimizers still require the storage of state variables.
 In contrast, \name{} completely eliminates the need to store internal states for both the first and second moments by employing a combination of $\mathtt{GradNorm}$ and $\mathtt{GradWhitening}$ steps, which is discussed next.